ghiscoding/angular-validation/readme.md

 Now also supporting AngularJS 1.3.x
 *current code should work with 1.2.x just the same*

-## Requirements
-Angular-Validation requires the element that will use validation to have a `name=""` attribute so that it can use this name to associate a `<span>` for error displaying.
-For example: `<input name="input1" ng-model="input1" validation="validator1" />`.
-...* the necessity of name attribute is new since version 1.3.4+, since prior to this change it was asking the user to create his own `<span>` for error displaying.*

 ## Live Demo
 [Plunker](http://plnkr.co/jADq7H)
 <a name="live_demo"></a>

+## Requirements
+Angular-Validation requires the element that will use validation to have a `name=""` attribute, so that it can use this name to associate a `<span>` for error displaying.
+For example: `<input name="input1" ng-model="input1" validation="validator1" />`.

+*the necessity of name attribute is new since version 1.3.4+, since prior to this change it was asking the user to create his own `<span>` for error displaying*

 ## Some Working Examples
 Let's start with a simple example and then let's get down to real business.